Lake County Illinois assistance programs.

 Find information on several charities and nonprofit organizations, as well as the local community action agency.
-There is information on the aid and assistance programs they offer, as well as find their contact info below.
+There is information on the financial aid and assistance programs they offer, as well as find their contact info below.
 Everything from rent help to low interest loans, grants for utility bills, free food, and much more may be made available to qualified low income families.

 There are a few local organization to turn to.
 They include the Community Action Partnership of Lake County, Catholic Charities ((847) 782-4000), Maristella, Lake County Housing Authority ((847) 223-1170), and the Salvation Army.
 They will provide help with rent, security deposits, and other housing expenses as funding allows.
 Prairie State Legal Services, Inc provides legal counseling for those who are facing an eviction.
 Find their phone numbers at bottom.